-During the 2020 election cycle, Equality PAC recruited, endorsed, mentored, and supported a record number and a very diverse group of LGBTQ congressional candidates; protected Frontline Democrats Angie Craig (MN), Sharice Davids (KS), and Chris Pappas (NH) in their first re-election races; made history by electing Ritchie Torres (NY) and Mondaire Jones (NY) as the first openly LGBTQ Black/Latino Member of Congress and the first openly LGBTQ Black Member of Congress, respectively; financially supported over 130 LGBTQ Champions and Allies in races across the country; and we did our part to hold our Equality-supportive House Democratic Majority and to help elect Joe Biden and Kamala Harris.
+During the 2022 election cycle, Equality PAC recruited, endorsed, mentored, and supported a record number and a very diverse group of LGBTQ congressional candidates; protected Frontline Democrats Angie Craig (MN), Sharice Davids (KS), and Chris Pappas (NH) in their first re-election races; made history by electing Becca Balint (VT) as the first woman and openly LGBTQ person to represent Vermont at the federal level, Robert Garcia (CA) as the first openly LGBTQ immigrant elected to Congress, and Eric Sorensen (IL) as the first openly LGBTQ Member of Congress from Illinois.
+In addition, we financially supported over 250 LGBTQ Champions and Allies in races across the country.
+For the first time, we elected double digit LGBTQ members of the House, making the 118th Congress the “gayest” Congress in history.

 It is undeniable that the LGBTQ community has made historic progress over the last decade – but there is still significant work to do that most Americans, including some of our strongest allies, do not recognize.
 The majority of Americans viewed marriage equality as the major issue of concern facing the LGBTQ community.
 Since the Supreme Court’s ruling on that issue, many of our allies no longer view the LBGTQ community as a marginalized minority group with unique ongoing challenges that still need to be addressed by society and our elected representatives.
 This remains a constant battle for the LGBTQ community across our country – and especially in the halls of Congress.

-As we look to the 2022 midterms – and, especially, to opportunities in potential special elections and newly created districts – we look forward to recruiting, mentoring, and electing even more LGBTQ persons to Congress… and to supporting LGBTQ Allies who have demonstrated a true commitment to LGBTQ Equality and to our Equality PAC mission to “bringing nearer the full legal and societal equality of LGBTQ persons and creating a federal, legislative environment conducive to that goal”.
+As we look to 2024 – and, especially, to opportunities in potential special elections and newly created districts – we look forward to recruiting, mentoring, and electing even more LGBTQ persons to Congress… and to supporting LGBTQ Allies who have demonstrated a true commitment to LGBTQ Equality and to our Equality PAC mission to bringing nearer the full legal and societal equality of LGBTQ persons and creating a federal, legislative environment conducive to that goal.